decentraland/old-documentation/_posts/development-guide/2018-01-09-external-3d-models.md

 > Note: As an alternative, you can try [this other plugin](https://assetstore.unity.com/packages/tools/utilities/collada-exporter-for-unity2017-99793) too.

+#### Export to glTF from SketchUp

+SketchUp doesn't support exporting to glTF by default, but you can install a plugin to enable it.

+Download the plugin from [this link](https://extensions.sketchup.com/en/content/gltf-exporter).

 #### Preview a glTF model

 A quick and easy way to preview the contents of a glTF model before importing it into a scene is to use the [Babylon.js Sandbox](https://sandbox.babylonjs.com/).
 Just drag and drop the glTF file (and its _.bin_ file if applicable) into the canvas to view the model.